sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 In the case when CUBIC runs the hybrid slow start {{HR08}}, it may exit the first slow start without incurring any packet loss and thus W_max is undefined.
-In this special case, CUBIC switches to congestion avoidance and increases its congestion window size using {{eq1}}, where t is the elapsed time since the beginning of the current congestion avoidance, K is set to 0, and W_max is set to the congestion window size at the beginning of the current congestion avoidance.
+In this special case, CUBIC switches to congestion avoidance and increases its congestion window size using Eq.
+1, where t is the elapsed time since the beginning of the current congestion avoidance, K is set to 0, and W_max is set to the congestion window size at the beginning of the current congestion avoidance.